ISAITB/docs-itb-ta/source/domainDashboard/index.rst

 automatically via a conformance statement :ref:`trigger<community__manage_triggers>`.

 .. note::
-  **Organisation and system properties:** Endpoint parameters can be seen as input and configuration properties that are relevant to a system's specific conformance statement.
+  **Organisation and system properties:** Actor parameters can be seen as input and configuration properties that are relevant to a system's specific conformance statement.
 For information that is more high-level, you may also use :ref:`system or organisation properties<community__properties>` when this is linked, respectively, to a system or a complete organisation.
 Finally, parameters can also be :ref:`set at domain level<domains__domain__parameter_list>`, applying to a